 Available in several languages such as English, French, Russian, Brazilian Portuguese, Spanish, Traditional Chinese, Simplified Chinese, Norwegian, Slovenian, Romanian, Indonesian, German, Polish, Danish, Croatian, Dutch, Slovak, Czech, Greek, Italian, Japanese, Korean, Malay, Thai, Hindi, Swedish, Finnish and Hungarian, Lightbot Code Hour is essentially a fun game that teaches your kids the basics of coding without overwhelming them.

-The fear of mathematics is deep-rooted in several kids which prevents them from finding the subject fun and accessible.
-The era of ‘math proficiency’ is far from over and although not a metric of intelligence alone, it is still an important skill to learn.
-Dragonbox Algebra 5+ is an app designed to teach young kids math and algebra, helping them solve linear equations including addition, division, multiplication in the form of an interactive board game.
+The fear of mathematics is deep-rooted in several kids, preventing them from finding the subject fun and accessible.
+The era of ‘math proficiency’ is far from over, and although not a metric of intelligence alone, it is still an important skill to learn.
+Dragonbox Algebra 5+ is an app designed to teach young kids math and algebra, helping them solve linear equations, (like slope formula) including addition, division, and multiplication table, in the form of an interactive board game.

-The kids can navigate through the game environment to isolate the DragonBox on one side, gradually learning how to solve equations in the process.
-There are more than 200 puzzles for 10 chapters offering a good mix of learning and training.
+The kids can navigate through the game environment to isolate the DragonBox on one side, gradually learning how to solve equations.
+More than 200 puzzles for 10 chapters offer a good mix of learning and training.
 Kids addicted to mathematics- who doesn’t want that!

-Learning chemistry involves lab coats, tons of experiments under constant supervision and modern labs that need kids to be physically present.
-While the remote learning environment has put a stop to kids flocking to labs, learning should never stop.
+Learning chemistry involves lab coats, tons of experiments under constant supervision, and modern labs that need kids to be physically present.
+While the remote learning environment has stopped kids flocking to labs, learning should never stop.

 This app is designed to specifically teach the kids about the elements from the periodic table.
-Kids can virtually pick elements, perform science experiments with all the essential lab tools- from a bunsen burner to a centrifuge and test tubes.
-Kids can learn about the personality (characteristics) of each element through interactive graphics and learn everything about 118 elements or create their own.
+Kids can virtually pick elements, and perform science experiments with all the essential lab tools- from a bunsen burner to a centrifuge and test tubes.
+Kids can learn about each element’s personality (characteristics) through interactive graphics and learn everything about 118 elements or create their own.

-In the world of digital devices that have an overwhelming number of apps and games that can cause distractions to learn, these educational apps for kids are all set to change the perception of modern digital devices and highlight it’s important for education.
-By provisioning the school devices with an MDM for education, educators can take advantage of these well-made apps and open a new world of learning to K-12 students!
+In the world of digital devices that have an overwhelming number of apps and games that can cause distractions to learning, these educational apps for kids are all set to change the perception of modern digital devices and highlight their importance for education.
+By provisioning school devices with an MDM for education, educators can take advantage of these well-made apps and open a new world of learning to K-12 students!